-115.32 (c) The auditor was able to speak with 1 contract staff and no volunteers that provided information relating to the training received, handbook notifications, and background questionnaires due to the restrictions associated with COVID-19.
-No volunteer staff were on-site and telephone conversations could not be arranged.
-The facility volunteer coordinator provided documentation indicating all volunteers have received the PREA pamphlet and signed the notification indicating the volunteer understands the training received in either 2019 or 2020.
-No volunteer training has been conducted since 2020 due to COVID-19 and all volunteers are required to receive the training prior to having authorization to enter the facility.
+115.32 (c) The auditor was able to speak with 1 contract staff and 1 volunteer that provided information relating to the training received, handbook notifications, and background questionnaires due to the restrictions associated with COVID-19.
+No volunteer staff were on-site, but a telephone interview was arranged.
+The facility volunteer coordinator provided documentation indicating all volunteers have received the PREA pamphlet and signed the notification indicating the volunteer understands the training received in 2021.
+The volunteer training was conducted prior to having authorization to enter the facility.

-Conclusion: Based on the review of the evidence provided, the facility ensures all volunteers and contractors that have contact with Offenders are trained on their responsibilities under the agency's sexual abuse and sexual harassment prevention, detection, and response policies and procedures.
-The level and type of training is provided to volunteers and contractors based on their level of contact with the Offenders.
+Conclusion: Based on the review of the evidence provided, the facility ensures all volunteers and contractors that have contact with offenders are trained on their responsibilities under the agency's sexual abuse and sexual harassment prevention, detection, and response policies and procedures.
+The level and type of training is provided to volunteers and contractors based on their level of contact with the offenders.
 The sample of volunteers and contractors interviewed indicated knowledge regarding the zero-tolerance policy and how to report any incidents.
 The agency maintains documentation confirming that all volunteers and contractors understand the training they have received.
 The volunteer coordinator acknowledges the importance of ensuring all facility databases are updated regarding the training certification.
 No corrective action is required regarding this standard.